CDCgov/cfa-epinow2-pipeline/SOP.md

 Use -f flags to specify arugments different from the defaults

 3. (We recommend you do NOT) run `make config`.
-This will speficy the production container, `nssp-rt-v2`, as the output destination.
+This will specify the production container, `nssp-rt-v2`, as the output destination.
 We don't want to contaminate the production output with test runs and experiments.
 Use this for production runs only.